ONLINE OPEN HOUSE

 Whether upstream or downstream, all residents and businesses within the Cedar Mill Creek/North Johnson Creek watershed will have a shared role in flood management efforts.
 Search for your address to find your place in the Cedar Mill Creek/North Johnson Creek watershed.

-Here's what we heard
+Here's what we heard so far

 We asked local residents to share their experiences with flooding in a survey from Nov.
 14 – Dec.
 22, 2017.
 The map below shows property locations shared by community members and how often they experience flooding.